PrivSec-dev/privsec.dev/content/posts/linux/Using Native ZFS Encryption with Proxmox.md

 modprobe zfs
 ```

 Next, follow [this gist](https://gist.github.com/yvesh/ae77a68414484c8c79da03c4a4f6fd55) to encrypt the dataset.
-You do not need to use any sort of live USB or rescue mode, as the initramfs has all what we need.
-In case it gets moved or deleted, I will copy and paste it here (we will make a few changes to better suite our purposes as well):
+You do not need to use any sort of live USB or rescue mode, as the initramfs has all that we need.
+In case it gets moved or deleted, I will copy and paste it here (we will make a few changes to better suit our purposes as well):

 ```sh
 # Import the old